 In this post from boagworld, they tell us 7 great reasons why we should do wireframes.
 They don’t use any software to prototype, so their process requires more imagination from all the team, but it’s because they don’t know our product. 😀

 The main advantages of prototyping with JustInMind Prototyper compared to just doing a wireframe are:

 - You get full functionality.
-You click, go to another page.
-You fill the form, you can get the data and use it.
+You click, you go to another page.
+You fill a form, you get real data and can use it.
 You can get video working, or any other effect.